Glial Cells, Astrocytes, Neurons, and Amyotrophic Lateral Sclerosis (ALS)

 Many researchers study the functioning of neurons.
 This is understandable, because if the neurons become inactive we become incapacitated or die.
 The functions of the glial cells mustn't be overlooked, however.
 Research indicates that their activity is vital for maintaining the health and activity of the neurons.
 Whether malfunctioning of glial cells is the primary cause of ALS or a secondary effect of the main cause, we need to understand the role of the cells in health and in disease.

-The human nervous system is extremely complex, and understanding how it operates is very difficult.
-The pace and interest in glial cell and ALS research is increasing, however, so hopefully people with neurodegenerative problems will soon be able to benefit from the new discoveries.
+The human nervous system is complex and understanding how it operates is difficult.
+The pace and interest in glial cell and ALS research seems to be increasing, however.
+Hopefully people with neurodegenerative problems will soon be able to benefit from the new discoveries.

 © 2011 Linda Crampton